 In the UK, High Street retailers have begun to release information on how they traded over the crucial Christmas period.

 Fashion retailer Next has said its autumn and pre-Christmas sales met targets after buoyant online trading made up for a poor showing at its stores.

-Meanwhile John Lewis says it saw an "outstanding" rise in sales at its department stores during the Christmas period.
+Meanwhile John Lewis says it saw an at its department stores during the Christmas period.

 Like-for-like sales in the five weeks to 31 December - which strip out the effect of changes in retail space - were up 6.2% from a year ago.

 In the latest edition of Business Daily, as the Republican presidential nomination gets underway, Doug Holtz-Eakin, former chief economic policy adviser to US Senator John McCain and economist Troy Davig at Barclays Capital discuss the main issues facing the US in 2012.